 The final place on our list of best places to live in New Zealand is Dunedin.
 Dunedin was voted as New Zealand’s best city to live in 2016 based in affordable housing, civic pride and a strong sense of safety and is deserving of its place in our top ten places to live in New Zealand.
 Dunedin, however, is about so much more than stats and surveys.
 Dunedin is a really cool place to live for so many reasons.
 It’s home to New Zealand’s only castle.
 It has some of the country’s most amazing wildlife living on the nearby Otago Peninsula.
 It has a stunning historic train station and some beautiful gardens and it’s also home to the world’s steepest street.

 Throw into that the very creative vibe around the city, helped by the University of Otago students who boost the population of the city and you find yourself with a very cool city in which to base yourself.
 Whilst it may be in the deep south (they get cold winters down there), it’s also pretty close to Queenstown for great skiing in the winter.
-Dunedin is also the home to the latest member of the GO Rentals’ family so now you can get amazing car rental deals in Dunedin with GO!
+Dunedin is also the home to one of our car rental branches, so you can get amazing car rental deals in Dunedin with GO!

 Find out more about Dunedin in our City Guide.